 The emails for this class will be collected on this page, arranged chronologically.
 Have fun with them!

 For those of you who were in my corporate finance class, the torture begins again (http://www.youtube.com/watch?v=7edeOEuXdMU).
-For those of you who are new to this experience, you will soon find out...
+For those of you who are new to this experience, you will soon find out.
 I am sure that you are finding that break is passing by way too fast, but the semester is almost upon us and I want to welcome you to the Valuation class.
 One of the best things about teaching this class is that valuation is always timely (and always fun...)
 Just as examples: Is it time to buy or sell Twitter?
-Is Uber worth $40 billion?
+Is Uber worth $70 billion?
 Is there a market bubble?
-What is the value added by the Kardashian sisters?
+What is the value added or destroyed by the Kardashians?
 Are the Dallas Cowboys really worth more than the New York Yankees?
+Is there a Trump effect on markets and if so what is it?
 If you have not visited my blog, I put my thoughts down on these issues (though I am still working on the Kardashian valuation):

 1. Preclass work: I know that some of you are worried about the class but relax!
 If you can add, subtract, divide and multiply, you are pretty much home free...
 If you want to get a jump on the class, you can go to the class web page: